hydroper/as3parser/docs/features.md

 ## Iterators

-Proper iterators should be supported futurely.
-This relies on the ActionScript API getting some updates.
+Proper iterators may be supported futurely as this relies on the ActionScript API getting some updates.

+Regardless, the following types are recognized as iterable:

+- `Array`
+- `Vector.<T>`
+- `Proxy` subclasses that override `flash_proxy::nextNameIndex` and `flash_proxy::nextValue`.